 Large companies (i.e. those that are not SMEs - see below) can make claims under the R&D expenditure credits (RDEC) regime.
-Under this regime the benefit will be recorded as a taxable credit in operating profit and will be equal to 11% of the qualifying expenditure.
-The RDEC rate will increase to 12% with effect from 1 January 2018.
+Under this regime the benefit will be recorded as a taxable credit in operating profit and will be equal to 12% of the qualifying expenditure (11% prior to 1 January 2018).